 Sex educators tell girls that they will orgasm just by stimulating their genitals.
 They don’t appreciate that orgasm relies on erotic turn-ons.
 Mental arousal depends on a person’s mind having the ability to respond to erotic stimuli.
 Mental arousal causes tumescence of the phallus (penis or clitoris), which motivates a person to supply the correct stimulation instinctively.
 The clitoris was not discovered by heterosexuals.
 It was identified by scientists who observed that women masturbate by stimulating the internal clitoral organ (by rubbing over the glans and either side of the labia).
 Heterosexual society continues to show little interest in the clitoris despite all the publicity.

-It is a misguided to think that promoting the clitoris will make any difference to anyone who does not already appreciate its role.
-The only impact will be that some men who want to pleasure a female lover may explore oral or manual stimulation of the clitoral glans (if a woman allows him to).
-It is also wrong to imply that women are aroused by stimulating the clitoral glans (which is what they are referring to when they talk of the clitoris) provides instant pleasure.
+It is a misguided to think that promoting the clitoris will make any difference to any woman who does not already appreciate its role.
+The only impact will be that some men who hope to pleasure a female lover may explore oral or manual stimulation of the clitoral glans (if a woman allows him to).
+It is also wrong to imply that stimulation of the clitoral glans (which is what they are referring to when they talk of the clitoris) provides instant pleasure.